hxcde/myhassconfigs/makethingssmart/ac/README.md

-## How to make your dumb air conditioner smart in Home Assistant!
+## How to make your dumb IR controlled air conditioner smart in Home Assistant!
+Most solutions in making air conditioners smart require a remote control with a screen.
+This solution does not need that.

 ### What do you need?
 To control your air conditioner and get feedback you need a univeral infrared remote control and a smart plug that can measure the power consumption.
 Do do this I used: